jpulakka/nordpool_diff/EXAMPLES.md

 # Examples on using the filter output for adjusting thermostat

 Adjusting thermostat/HVAC consists of basically three parts:
-1. `configuration.yaml`, containing all the sensors (including `nordpool_diff`), and the calculations defining the desired temperature setpoint based on `nordpool_diff` output and e.g. outdoor and indoor temperature readings.
+1. `configuration.yaml`, containing all the sensors (including `nordpool_diff`), and the calculations defined as "template sensors", computing the desired temperature setpoint based on `nordpool_diff` output and e.g. outdoor and indoor temperature readings.
 2. `automations.yaml`, containing trigger to adjust the thermostat/HVAC whenever the set temperature changes.
 3. Connection to the thermostat/HVAC itself.
 Below I'm using https://esphome.io/components/climate/climate_ir.html with `ilp-remote.yaml` configured as follows: